-- 1. Engage a trained landscape design professional when you first build your home and submit the plan along with your house plans. - 2.
-New construction landscape plans should utilize the proposed site plan with topographical information provided by the survey/site plan that is required for a draft level submittal. - 3.
+- 1. Engage a trained landscape design professional when you first build your home and submit the plan along with your house plans in your Final application. - 2.
+New construction landscape plans should utilize the proposed site plan with topographical information provided by the survey/site plan that is required for a draft level Preliminary application submittal. - 3.
 A minimum of 60% of the lot should remain undisturbed.
 This percentage minimum is a general rule that may vary in application.
-The required percentage of undisturbed area may be greater for larger lots (greater than 10,500 sq. ft.) and less for smaller lots typical in Cape Fear Station.
+The required percentage of undisturbed area may be greater for larger lots (greater than 10,500 sq. ft.) and less for smaller lots typical in Cape Fear Station. - 4.
+If wetlands are present, they are required to be on the survey and included in the minimum of 60% of the lot area to remain undisturbed.
+Any disturbance requires ARC approval.
+In the event any discrepancy with state, federal or Village regulations, the stricter rule applies. - 5.
+Existing homes planning a major renovation should utilize a site plan that includes all existing improvements, remaining existing landscaping, hardscape and illustrate the proposed changes. - 6.
+Verify setbacks of the property as determined by the Covenants, Design Guidelines and Village Ordinance, as well as government waterfront setback controls and maximum allowable impervious coverage (see item 3 under Size Requirements section) of your house. - 7.
+Develop a landscape plan that includes existing opportunities afforded by your property, such as:

-- 4. Existing homes planning a major renovation should utilize a site plan that includes all existing improvements, remaining existing landscaping, hardscape and illustrate the proposed changes. - 5.
-Verify setbacks of the property as determined by the Covenants, Design Guidelines, and Village Ordinance, as well as government waterfront setback controls and maximum allowable impervious coverage (see Size Requirements section) of your house. - 6.
-Develop a landscape plan that includes existing opportunities afforded by your property, such as: - a.
+- a.
 Existing plant material - b.
 Drainage patterns on or near the site - c.
 Views in all directions, to and from the site - d.
-Sensitive environmental areas - 7.
+Sensitive environmental areas - 8.
+At a minimum, new landscape plans should provide approximately one plant every 5' in the cleared area within the limits of construction (approximately 20% of the cleared land excluding grade level or vertical structures). - 9.
 Plants indigenous to the island (identified as "Native" on the plant list) should be the predominant source for landscape plans.
 It is required that a minimum of 70% of the new plant material be native to BHI.
 The use of non-native plant material (see glossary for definition) is limited to a maximum of 10% of the plan.
 Up to 20% of the plant material may be NC native.
-The plant lists are subject to change and plants not on these lists may be considered. - 8.
+A variety of sizes, colors and textures are encouraged.
+The plant lists are subject to change and plants not on these lists may be considered. - 10.
 No known invasive plants may be planted.
-(See Plant Lists) - 9.
+(See BHI Plant Lists) - 11.
 Artificial plants are not allowed. - 10.
 During construction, naturalized areas of the property that are not within the ARC approved building area (denoted by the limits of construction fencing) must not be disturbed.
 Any areas outside the limits of construction fencing that are disturbed must be restored to their original natural character. - 11.
 The clearing of understory is NOT ALLOWED in setbacks except as permitted in these guidelines within six feet of the structure, or as necessary for an approved site plan or landscape plan.
 For example, some clearing within a setback may be required for driveway access.
 All clearing for new construction must be reflected in the ARC approved plan. - 12.
-New construction and major renovation landscaping plan submittals must include: - a.
-Date of plan preparation, project name, address and name property owner, North arrow, graphic scale (the required scale is 1inch = 10 feet). - b.
-The site plan must include variety, size and location of plant material and dimensions of hardscape and impervious coverage impacts. - c.
-Plant list with quantity, botanical name, common name, size and special specifications. - d.
-Detail drawings showing specifications for hardscaping, such as grill pads, planters, extra parking areas, pathways, decking, pavers, steppingstones, fences, arbors, notation of irrigation components, etc. - e.
-Show location for mitigation trees and clustered vegetation, as appropriate, if mitigation is required.
+New Construction and Major Renovation plans must include a landscaping plan with the requirements listed under item h, items 1-8 on page XX.